improvshark/core/README.md

-	config ( user and system config files) interface ( an atempt at giveing a way to load different..."destop envirnments" ) modules ( modules are ment to extend the functionality of core)
+	config ( user and system config files) interface ( an atempt at giveing a way to load different..."destop envirnments" ) modules ( modules are meant to extend the functionality of core)

 	system ( the files that make up core ) core_apis